rlpz25/e-commerce-platform_IMPERIUM_functionalPROTOTYPE/README.md

 IMPERIUM is an easy to use e-commerce platform app.

 It is a school project prototype, may be bugs and some bad code practice usages.
-(But it works!! :D)

 ### What can this code do: